This notice is effective as of 27 May 2014

 PPD collects personal information from applicants to open positions within the company, including private contact details, professional qualifications and previous employment history to inform employment decisions.
 PPD conducts various background checks on applicants, including where law allows on criminal history and professional disbarment.
 Once employed, PPD collects information on staff for human resource, performance, payroll and tax purposes.
 Various company internal systems will collect and record employee level information consistent with standard business operations.
 PPD processes similar information relating to consultants contracted on a freelance basis.

 PPD collects named information about visitors to company websites where this is voluntarily provided to meet a request from those individuals, for example where a client contact requests information on a company service, a health professional is interested in participating in a clinical trial or where someone wants to apply for a vacant position with the company.
 Through the use of cookie-based technologies, PPD may collect various data linked to virtual identities allocated to visitors when they access our websites.
-This data is used for various purposes, including site analytics and first party marketing (see Online Issues below).
+These data are used for various purposes, including site analytics and first party marketing (see Online Issues below).
 In certain cases, these virtual identities are linked to the real world identities of visitors when they provide their named information as described above.
 This allows PPD to tailor marketing messages to those individuals, inclusive of information that is likely to be of interest to them.

 Medical Information Contact Centers

 PPD operates contact centers for the purpose of providing medical information to health professionals, patients and other interested parties on specific pharmaceutical products sold by our clients.
 These contact centers also collect adverse event information and deliver this to relevant pharmacovigilance professionals for processing as required by regulation.
 Personal data on those who call or email our contact centers are only collected to process requests for information and allow adverse event reporting.
 Calls may be recorded for quality assurance purposes.
-Callers (inbound and outbound) are notified if their call is recorded.
+Callers (inbound and outbound) are notified if their calls are recorded.

 Internal and External Disclosures of Personal Information

 Personal information will be shared within PPD, companies working as agents of PPD and third parties only on a “need to know” basis to meet stated legitimate business purposes.
 Access to databases and folders containing personal information is restricted to appropriate staff.
 PPD does not trade or sell personal information.
 Under some circumstances, PPD may be required by law enforcement or judicial authorities to disclose certain personal information as part of investigations or for litigation purposes.
+PPD may disclose personal information to a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of PPD’s assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding.

 Companies working as agents of PPD are required to sign “processor” and/or confidentiality agreements whereby they will commit to only process personal information consistent with contracted purposes, apply appropriate organizational and technical security safeguards, and where relevant, meet the requirements of the Safe Harbor Framework.